Ganobis/UNI/README.md

 # UNI
-Things made on university during 2018-2021
+Things made on University of Wrocław during 2018-2021